opensearch-project/demos/demo/README.md

 ## Default accounts

-This repo comes with some default accounts listed in `directory.ldif`
+This demo comes with some default accounts listed in `directory.ldif`

 When logging into OpenSearch Dashboards you can use the common name (cn), but you need to use the distinguished name (dn) when logging into PhpLDAPAdmin